azyva/dragom-site/pages/doc/config/design/reference-path-matcher.md

 Among the ReferencePathMatcher implementations above, only the "element" implementation is explicitly exposed to the user.
 The others are used internally within Dragom when multiple ReferencePathMatcher's need to be combined to obtain the desired effective ReferencePathMatcher.

+Because of this, from the user's point of view, when we speak about ReferencePathMatcher's, we generally mean element ReferencePathMathcer.

 Element ReferencePathMatcher
 ----------------------------